Improving lives by making stuff!

 - Surface properties of GaN- and AlGaN-semiconductors and their modification.

-- Geometric corrections in computed tomography images.
+- Geometric corrections in computer tomography images.

 - Mass spectroscopy investigation of fragmentation of uridine and cytidine molecules.

 The studies of Materials Physics and Materials Chemistry give you an ability to understand and to develop the properties of materials from molecules and nanoparticles via metals, magnetic and semiconducting compounds for pharmaceutical and biomaterial applications.
 After graduation, you will be familiar with the current methodologies, research equipment and modern numerical methods needed to model properties of materials used in research and technology.
-Note that there is a sister programme (Master’s Degree Programme in Biomedical Sciences) with a specialization in medicinal chemistry.
+Note that there is a sister programme (Master’s Degree Programme in Biomedical Sciences) with a specialisation in medicinal chemistry.

 The Master of Science degree provides the skills to work in many different kinds of positions within areas such as research and development, education and management, and industry.
-The Materials Research specialization provides especially good opportunities for working in research and development positions in the field of industrial technology.
+The Materials Research specialisation provides especially good opportunities for working in research and development positions in the field of industrial technology.

-During the master’s program in materials physics, you will study the physics of materials, but uniquely in this track, you will get familiar with materials characterization methods with hands-on exercises and courses using state-of-the-art research equipment.
+During the master’s program in materials physics, you will study the physics of materials, but uniquely in this track, you will get familiar with materials characterisation methods with hands-on exercises and courses using state-of-the-art research equipment.
 In addition, you will also train building and programming measurement equipment.
-Alternatively, you can choose a more theoretical line and specialize in computer modelling of materials.
+Alternatively, you can choose a more theoretical line and specialise in computer modelling of materials.
 This will prepare you either for a career in research and development in industry or for a follow-up PhD study.

-The prospects for employment at relatively senior levels are excellent for those trained in the physical and chemical sciences.
-Thanks to the broad scope of the programme, the skills, and knowledge developed as part of this education at the University of Turku provide many employment opportunities in different areas.
+The prospects for employment at relatively senior levels is excellent for those trained in the physical and chemical sciences.
+Thanks to the broad scope of the programme, the skills and knowledge developed as part of this education at the University of Turku provide many employment opportunities in different areas.